About Creative Cloud Packager

 - If you are a Creative Cloud for Enterprise customer, download Adobe Creative Cloud Packager from the Adobe Licensing Website (LWS) or Admin Console.
 You also get your enterprise license key from the LWS.

-It is recommended that Creative Cloud Packager should not be installed on a system where one or more Creative Suite products or Creative Cloud Manager products have been installed.
+It is recommended that Creative Cloud Packager should not be installed on a system where one or more Creative Suite products or Creative Cloud Manager products are installed.

 Adobe Application Manager 3.1 and Creative Cloud Packager can be installed and used on the same machine.
 However, they should not be running simultaneously for package creation.